Syngenta rejects $45 billion Monsanto takeover offer

 Despite the two companies' cultural affinity, a merger may be challenged by antitrust regulators, primarily in North America, where the two groups are already seen as market leaders in the seeds industry.

-German chemicals company BASF and U.S. petrochemicals group Dow Chemical could be among possible bidders for all or parts of Syngenta, one of the sources said.
+German chemicals company BASF (BASFn.DE) and U.S. petrochemicals group Dow Chemical (DOW.N) could be among possible bidders for all or parts of Syngenta, one of the sources said.

 He mentioned Chinese state-owned firm, China National Chemical Corp (ChemChina), as another possible buyer with strong appetite to bulk up its European presence, though Syngenta may be reluctant to cede control to an Asian rival.